 - Waste food

-I know the list above seems quite silly and you would think a lot of it was commonsense, but you would be shocked at what people will dispose of down the toilet/sink/sewer just cause it seems to be quick and the simplest thing to do.
+We know the list above seems quite silly and you would think a lot of it was commonsense, but you would be shocked at what people will dispose of down the toilet/sink/sewer just cause it seems to be quick and the simplest thing to do.
 It may seem like that until it causes a blockage and they have to foot the bill.
 Sometimes these things can be dealt with in an hour and are simply in need of a good plunging and proper blockage chemicals.
 Thou this isn’t always the case, there may be cause for having to use CCTV equipment and this will incur further charges to just labour costs.
 These issues occur across the country and have see recently seen drainage issues in West London, Central London, South East London and North London.